We have undertaken a range of external safety accreditation processes in support of our mission of…

 Adventure Activities Licensing Authority ensures that activity providers follow good safety management practices.
 Our current license (No: L14425/R0740) is valid until 20th January 2021 and covers the following activities:

 - Mine Exploration

 - Open Canoeing (inland and sheltered tidal water)

 For information regarding our delivery of non-licenseable activities please see the provider forms below.

 You can find out more information about AALA licensing on the AALA website.

 Learning Outside the Classroom (LOtC) Quality Badge

 The LOtC Quality Badge is the nationally recognised indicator of good quality educational provision.
-Our current Quality Badge (R2QB103016) is valid until 13th March 2019 (this has been renewed and we are just waiting for the new certificate to come through).
+Our current Quality Badge (R2QB103016) is valid until 13th March 2021.

 Adventuremark is a non-statutory safety scheme devised by the Adventure Activity Industry Advisory Committee (AAIAC) for providers of adventurous activities that are outside the scope of the Adventure Activity Licensing regulations.
 Our current Quality Badge is valid until 13th March 2019.